FAQs

 Whenever travelling you should be aware of the risk of opportunist crime and take common sense precautions to minimize the chance of becoming a victim.
 The vast majority of visits are trouble-free, but if you have any specific questions about your safety and security on the program please contact the course faculty.

-What is access to healthcare like in Costa Rica?
+What is access to healthcare like in Nepal?

-There are medical facilities in Quepos, with English speaking doctors available for emergencies.
+There are medical facilities in Pokhara, with English speaking doctors available for emergencies.
 There are emergency procedures, first aid trained staff, and safety briefing in place.

 Please consult your primary care provider (doctor, GP, etc.) or visit a travel clinic for further information.
 Please be forthcoming about any health issues before you join the course.
 Failure to do so may have serious consequences for you, the staff and other participants, including your removal from the course, possible serious injury or infections.
 It is recommended that you take a credit card with you to ensure you can get immediate treatment in the event of a medical emergency (if suitable insurance is held, you will be reimbursed by your insurance company).